If I were Shakespeare, I would continue on with “…That is the question.”

 Some things really don’t need a preservative.
 Those nasty critters mentioned above need water to grow.
 So if you have a product made entirely from oils, with no chance of water getting into it, then it doesn’t need to be preserved.
-Our body butters, deodorants, and lip balms are good examples of this.
+Things like body butters, deodorants, and lip balms are good examples of this.
 Made with oils, not used in the shower, and applied with dry hands.
-Those are legitimately preservative free, and absolutely safe.
+Those can legitimately be preservative free, and absolutely safe.

 I know, I know…you’re saying “But, don’t oils go bad?
 Doesn’t it still need a preservative?”

 Nope.
 When an oil goes bad (rancid) it’s due to a process called oxidation.
 This is a natural chemical process in which molecules lose electrons.
 In order to slow this process, you need to add – you guessed it – an antioxidant, which works to prevent oxidation by donating electrons to the molecules that lose them.
 It has nothing to do with preventing the growth of unwanted critters in your shower gel.

 On the other hand, even if something is oil based, if it is likely to get water in it, it needs a preservative.
 For example, a body polish.
 It’s made with oils, but is used with wet hands in the shower or by the sink.
 It needs to be preserved – unless you enjoy rubbing bacteria and mold all over your skin.
 That goes double for products such as lotions, facial cleansers, and gels that contain water.

 So how come some companies make water based products and claim they are preservative free?
 Well, there are three main things I can think of.

 - They are selling single uses packaged under sterile conditions.

 - They are lying liars who are lying to you.